dharmakshetri/RxAndroid_AddDeleteItem_Example/README.md

-# RxAndroid_AddDeleteItem_Example
+#RxAndroid_AddDeleteItem_Example

-[RxAndroid[(https://github.com/ReactiveX/RxAndroid): Add and Delete Items on RecyclerListView in Android.
+[RxAndroid](https://github.com/ReactiveX/RxAndroid): Add and Delete Items on RecyclerListView in Android.

 ---
 Adding and Delete the list items on recycleview using RxAndroid.